-Three data sets will be used to generate precipitation maps.
-These data will include (1) daily precipitation data from rain gauges in and around the study area, to be purchased from the Egyptian Meteorological Authority: (2) monthly precipitation for rain gauges in the study area (Qusir, Qena, El Minya) and surroundings (Cairo, El Tor.
-Ismalia) between 1901 and 1975 (Nicholson's Africa Precipitation, 1993); and (3) global mean precipitation monthly values averaged between 1920 and 1980 and compiled from land-based gauge measurements (Legates and Wilmott, 1997).
+Three data sets will be used to precipitation generate maps.
+These data will include (1) daily precipitation data from rain gauges in and around the study area, to be purchased from the Egyptian Meteorological Authority; (2) monthly precipitation for rain gauges in the study area (Qusir, Qena, El Minya) and surroundings (Cairo, El Tor, Ismalia) between 1901 and 1975 (Nicholson's Africa Precipitation, 1993); and (3) global monthly mean precipitation values averaged between 1920 and 1980 and compiled from land-based gauge measurements (Legates and Wilmott, 1997).